 Osaka City welcomes visitors at one of their five Sightseeing Information Centers.
-These Centers are located one each at Osaka's two large train stations - Umeda/Osaka Station and Namba - as well at Kansai International Airport (KIX).
+These Centers are located one each at Osaka's four large train stations - Umeda/Osaka Station, Shin-Osaka, Tennoji and Namba - as well at Kansai International Airport (KIX).

-There you will find a wide range of maps and pamphlets about all attractions and facilities in Osaka City and there will also be members of staff fluent in foreign languages to answer all your questions and to provide assistance with your adventures in Osaka.
+There you will find a wide range of maps and pamphlets about all attractions and facilities in Osaka City and there will also be members of staff fluent in foreign languages to answer all your questions and to provide assistance with bookings of accommodation or attractions or with mapping out your adventures in Osaka.

 In addition, however, there is a wealth of information available online.
 All you need to do is access one of the two free Wi-Fi connections available to visitors in the Osaka area: Osaka Free Wi-Fi and Osaka Free Wi-Fi Lite.

 Of course you can access these Wi-Fi connections from your laptop, tablet or smartphone.
-The former connection offers you unlimited internet access while the latter allows you to use the internet 8 times a day for 30 minutes each (or for one hour in total).
+The former connection offers you unlimited internet access while the latter allows you to use the internet four times a day for 15 minutes each (or for one hour in total).
 For more information on Osaka Free Wi-Fi, please see the Wifi and Rally.

-Additional online sources from the Osaka Convention & Tourism Bureau
+Additional online sources from the Osaka Government Tourism Bureau

 There you can find model courses for half-day, one-day or more-day excursions as well as detailed, downloadable area maps and guides.
 For example, you might want to explore Osaka's Minami Ward, which is considered downtown Osaka, or the Kita Ward, which is the Umeda area around Osaka Station.